What is Camp Lejeune?

 The Camp Lejeune Lawsuit will cover all former active-duty personnel, reserve and National Guard members who spent at least 30 consecutive days at Camp Lejeune within that 34-year period, along with their family members.
 Eligible injuries include liver cancer, kidney cancer, birth defects and other health conditions linked to contaminated water.

 The CDC has estimated that almost 900,000 veterans, family members and nearby civilians were potentially exposed to the unsafe water at Camp Lejeune, linked to various sources, including nearby industrial spills, underground storage tanks and an off-base dry cleaning facility.

 Although problems had been suspected for a while, it wasn’t until the early 1980’s that water testing uncovered the culprits causing the contamination.

-See all related toxic tort lawsuits our lawyers have taken on.
+See the other toxic tort lawsuits we've taken on.

 Has a Class Action Been Filed Over Water Contamination at Camp Lejeune?